remotesynth/certifiedfreshevents/content/events/the-jam-2022.md

 ## Schedule {#schedule}

 TheJam.dev will feature 2 full days of sessions in a single track format.
 We're still working to finalize our schedule.
-Check back again soon.
+Check back soon for more updates.

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}